-The Board is governed by its Corporate Governance Guidelines, which were adopted by the Board in September 2019 and are available under "Governance - Documents & Charters" in the Investors section of our website, www.cerence.com.
+The Board is governed by its Corporate Governance Guidelines, which were adopted by the Board in September 2019 and are available under "Leadership and Governance - Governance Documents & Committee Charters" in the Investors section of our website, www.cerence.com.
 These guidelines cover, among other items, the following significant topics:

 Board Selection Process and Qualifications.
 The Nominating & Governance Committee is responsible for reviewing the appropriate skills and characteristics required of prospective Board members and is responsible for recommending to the Board candidates for directorship.
 The Nominating & Governance Committee evaluates each individual in the context of the Board as a whole, with the objective of recommending a group that will best serve the interests of the Company and its shareholders.
+The Board believes that candidates for director should have certain minimum qualifications, including: (1) the highest personal and professional ethics and integrity; (2) skills that are complementary to those of the existing Board; (3) proven achievement and competence in the nominee's field; (4) relevant expertise upon which to be able to offer meaningful advice and guidance to management and make significant contributions to the Company's success; (5) sufficient time to devote to affairs of the Company and contribute to the Company's goals; (6) demonstrated excellence in their field; (7) the ability to exercise sound business judgment; (8) the ability to meet other requirements as may be required by applicable rules, such as financial literacy or financial expertise with respect to Audit Committee members; and (9) an understanding of the fiduciary responsibilities that are required of a member of the Board and the commitment of time and energy necessary to diligently carry out those responsibilities.
 Among the criteria the Board may consider are experience and diversity, and, with respect to diversity, the Board may consider such factors as gender, race, ethnicity, differences in professional background, experience at policy making levels in business, finance and technology and other areas, education, skill, and other individual qualities and attributes.
 The Board endorses the value of seeking qualified directors from backgrounds relevant to the Company's mission, strategy and business operations and perceived needs of the Board at a given time.

 Director's Eligibility, Education, and Term of Office.
 Directors may not serve on the board of directors of more than four other public companies without first obtaining specific approval from the Board.
 Each director is required to notify the Chairman and the Chair of the Nominating & Governance Committee prior to accepting service on the board of any other company.
 Each director also is required to notify the Chairman and the Chair of the Nominating & Governance Committee upon a change in principal professional responsibilities.
 The Nominating & Governance Committee may consider such change of status in recommending to the Board whether the director should continue serving as a member of the Board.
 The Board encourages, and the Company will reimburse the costs associated with, directors participating in continuing director education.
-The Board does not presently believe that it should establish term limits or a mandatory retirement age, as term limits and mandatory retirement ages may result in the loss of long-serving directors who over time have developed unique and valuable insights into our business and therefore can provide a significant contributions to the Board.
+The Board does not presently believe that it should establish term limits or a mandatory retirement ages may result in the loss of long-serving directors who over time have developed unique and valuable insights into our business and therefore can provide significant contributions to the Board.
 As an alternative to term limits or a mandatory retirement age, the Board will routinely evaluate the directors and evaluate the need for changes to Board composition based on an analysis of skills and experience necessary for the Company.